 A cheap way to get whiteboards for your classroom is to buy shower board at your local hardware store.
 These usually come in a big 8' sheet.
 The store will USUALLY cut it for you into smaller boards.
 Just tell them you're a teacher and you really need it for your students.
 I think I paid about $15 for a board at Home Depot and that was all I needed.
-For erasers, you can use socks or buy inexpensive foam ones.
+These homemade white boards will last a long time and they are easy to replace when they get worn out.
+For erasers, you can use old socks!

 So that's my list!
 Now you're ready to arm your students with the tools they need for math success!

 A hundred chart is a valuable tool for teaching math in the primary grades!